mpv-player/mpv/DOCS/man/input.rst

     key with a letter is normally not emitted as having a modifier, and results in upper case text instead, but some backends may mess up).

-    The key state consists of 2 characters:
+    The key state consists of 3 characters:

     1. One of ``d`` (key was pressed down), ``u`` (was released), ``r`` (key is still down, and was repeated; only if key repeat is enabled for this binding), ``p`` (key was pressed; happens if up/down can't be tracked).
     2. Whether the event originates from the mouse, either ``m`` (mouse button) or ``-`` (something else).
+    3. Whether the event results from a cancellation (e.g. the key is logically released but not physically released), either ``c`` (canceled) or ``-`` (something else).
+Not all types of cancellations set this flag.

     Future versions can add more arguments and more key state characters to support more input peculiarities.